andrespencer/select-drilldown/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## General approach

+1. Make it work
+2. Make it usable
+3. Structure the code properly

 ## Improvements suggestions

+1. Link to the `team_url` in the end
-- Error handling (what if no regions are found)?
+2. Error handling (what if no regions/areas/etc. are found)?

 ## Available Scripts